 Within a short while, I had a domain and a self-hosted WordPress blog.
-The website was being hosted at Hostgator and I even started creating websites for other people too.
+The website was hosted at Hostgator and I even started creating websites for other people too, for money.

 I blogged about technology for another one and a half years but by mid 2016, I was still hungry to learn more.
 I wanted to do mobile apps and Web applications, WordPress was not the answer.

 In January of this year, a friend introduced me to an entrepreneur who gave me a contract to become their